 - When both you and the truck driver are exactly 50% at fault, you can recover 50% of your medical bills from the trucker’s insurance company.

 Determining who pays your medical bills when you end up in an accident with a truck is not always clear.
-A personal injury attorney can represent your interests in this claim and help you work toward receiving the best possible settlement.
+A personal injury attorney can represent your interests in this case and help you work toward receiving a fair settlement.
 Even if you were not wearing your seatbelt at the time of the accident, you could still recover compensation.

-Generally speaking, if you do not meet the statute of limitations in Ohio for filing a lawsuit against the truck driver, you will lose your opportunity to seek payment for your medical bills.
+Generally speaking, if you do not meet the statute of limitations in Ohio for filing a lawsuit against the negligent driver, you will lose your opportunity to seek payment for your medical bills.

 We Will Be